-Have you thought about starting your own online talk show, but weren’t sure if anyone would actually listen to it?
+Have you ever thought about starting your own online talk show, but weren’t sure if anyone would actually listen to it?
 After all, TV has killed the radio star, right?

 Well, according to the stats, creating a podcast can definitely be a worthwhile venture to explore.
 While most of the data about podcasts are not up to date, it is safe to say that there are currently more than 700 000 shows.